 If you’re looking for an excellent baking apple, try growing Red Rome apples.
-Despite the name, Red Rome apple trees are not some Italian bred apple cultivar but were, as many apples, discovered by accident.
+Despite the name, Red Rome apple trees are not some Italian-bred apple cultivar but were, as many apples tend to be, discovered by accident.
 Interested in learning how to grow a Red Rome apple?
 The following article contains information on growing Red Rome apple trees and using Red Rome apples post-harvest.

 What is a Red Rome Apple?

 Red Rome apples trees are spur-bearing trees that allow fruit to form on each limb, which means more fruit!
 Because of their prolific yields, they were once referred to as ‘mortgage maker.’

 As mentioned, they are not nor were they named for the Eternal City of Roma, but for the small town of Ohio that shares that venerable name.
 Initially, however, this apple was named for its discoverer, Joel Gillet, who found a chance seedling in a shipment of trees that looked unlike any of the others.
 The seedling was planted along the banks of the Ohio River in 1817.